 We are developing BB-301 for the treatment of Oculopharyngeal Muscular Dystrophy (OPMD).
 The Investigational New Drug (IND) application for BB-301 was approved to proceed by the U.S. Food and Drug Administration in June 2023.
+The first study subject was safely dosed in the BB-301 Phase 1b/2a clinical trial (NCT06185673) in November 2023, and the second study subject was safely dosed in February 2024.
 BB-301 is the lead investigational agent under development by Benitec, and the key attributes of BB-301 are outlined in Figure 3.